AlexandruC5/Project-1/README.md

 # Project-1

 Hello!
-This is our repository of Tengai, the arcade game we are programing for our project 1 of asignment Porject 1 at CITM.
+This is our repository of Tengai, the arcade game we are programing for our project 1 of asignment at CITM.